Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 So it's like, yeah, just a really strange sensation itself, which I didn't love.

-And you just, you can hear and feel it without the pain, but the crunching and the,
+But then it was like your gum was fully numb and you just, you can hear and feel it without the pain, but the crunching and the, and they're sort of like having to use your chest to like get leverage and stuff.

 I know, but like it's less loud.